nneonneo/iOS-SOCKS-Server/README.md

     - For macOS: open System Preferences -> Network, click on Wi-Fi, hit Advanced..., and under Proxies check SOCKS Proxy and set the host:port to the SOCKS Address as displayed in Pythonista (this will be of the form 123.123.123.123:9876).
         - If you are using an ad-hoc Wi-Fi network (i.e. Wi-Fi menu -> Create Network), you will need to do some extra setup here.
 Under the TCP/IP tab, copy the existing 169.254.y.z IPv4 address, then switch Configure IPv4 to Manually, enter the 169.254.y.z IP address in both IPv4 Address and Router, and enter 255.255.0.0 as Subnet Mask.
 Under the DNS tab, add 169.254.y.z to the DNS Servers list.
         - Make sure you set proxy settings in any other application that is not using the system proxy settings.
     - For Windows or Linux, please follow the appropriate instructions for configuring a proxy on your system.
 It is recommended that you use the PAC URL if possible (also called a setup script or automatic configuration script).
+    - For Android: open Settings, Wi-Fi, select your network, expand the Advanced Settings, change the proxy setting to Manual, and enter the host and port for the *HTTP proxy*.
+Note that SOCKS proxy support on Android is limited, even when using the PAC URL, so the HTTP proxy is recommended.
+        - Many applications on Android do not respect proxy settings, unfortunately, and in those cases you will have to configure the apps manually or use an app like Proxifier to force apps to use the proxy.

 # Why